History of the Prescott Rodeo

 The 1960s saw the transition of rodeo production change hands until 1968 when the Prescott Jaycees took control.
 The Jaycees made many changes, perhaps the most important being to hire a stock contractor named Harry Vold in 1972.
 Vold continues to furnish some of the best stock available today to Prescott’s Frontier Days Rodeo, attracting top cowboys to compete on top stock.
 That same year, the Hollywood movie, ‘Junior Bonner’ with Steve McQueen was filmed around the actual rodeo and parade and thrust the Prescott Rodeo into the national and world-wide spotlight.

 In the 1970’s, the Prescott Jaycees ran the celebration.
 In between, the Yavapai County Fair Association, a non-profit organization, was always there to keep the rodeo going.
-In 1978, the present organization, Prescott Frontier Days®, Inc., a non-profit corporation, was organized and conducted its first 4th of July celebration in 1979.
-The Prescott Jaycees folded in 1979 due to internal problems, but Prescott Frontier Days®, Inc. kept the rodeo going.
-In 1984, a number of the Rodeo Committee members signed notes on their own houses to guarantee the perpetuation of the World’s Oldest Rodeo®.
-It has continued ever since with the main event being the ‘World’s Oldest Rodeo®‘.
+In 1978, the present organization, Prescott Frontier Days, Inc., a non-profit corporation, was organized and conducted its first 4th of July celebration in 1979.
+The Prescott Jaycees folded in 1979 due to internal problems, but Prescott Frontier Days, Inc. kept the rodeo going.
+In 1984, several of the Rodeo Committee members signed notes on their own houses to guarantee the perpetuation of the World’s Oldest Rodeo.
+It has continued ever since with the main event being the ‘World’s Oldest Rodeo’.
 This name was approved and registered by the U.S. Patent Office in 1985 based upon five separate criteria to which it qualified.
 This non-profit organization exists today as the backbone of Prescott’s rodeo.
-This group is composed of hundreds of hard- working members and volunteers, dedicated to the preservation of Prescott Frontier Days® and the ‘World’s Oldest Rodeo®.’
-In 1988, the World’s Oldest Rodeo® celebrated its 100th Anniversary.
-In 2012, when the state of Arizona holds its 100th year Centennial, Prescott Frontier Days®, Inc will hold the 125th Annual World’s Oldest Rodeo®.
-In 2004, Prescott Frontier Days®, Inc hired Mr. JC Trujillo, 1981 Bareback World Champion, five-time Prescott Champion and 1994 Pro Rodeo Hall of Fame Inductee as its General Manager.
+This group is composed of hundreds of hard- working members and volunteers, dedicated to the preservation of Prescott Frontier Days and the ‘World’s Oldest Rodeo.’
+In 1988, the World’s Oldest Rodeo celebrated its 100th Anniversary.
+In 2012, when the state of Arizona holds its 100th year Centennial, Prescott Frontier Days, Inc will hold the 125th Annual World’s Oldest Rodeo.
+In 2004, Prescott Frontier Days, Inc hired Mr. JC Trujillo, 1981 Bareback World Champion, five-time Prescott Champion and 1994 Pro Rodeo Hall of Fame Inductee as its General Manager.

 It serves people – it is the major economic engine for the surrounding communities that draws approximately 27,000 spectators for rodeo and an additional 25,000 in the other 11 months of the year.
-Prescott Frontier Days®, Inc. has been able to donate thousands of dollars in past years to organizations such as: the American Cancer Society, Big Brothers/Big Sisters, Justin Cowboy Crisis Fund, Dress a Child, 4-H, Make a Wish Foundation, Miss Prescott Frontier Days Scholarship, Prescott Development Center, Prescott Fine Arts, Prescott Schools, Sharlot Hall Museum, Toys for Tots and the United Way, among others.
+Prescott Frontier Days, Inc. has donated thousands of dollars in past years to organizations such as the American Cancer Society, Big Brothers/Big Sisters, Justin Cowboy Crisis Fund, Dress a Child, 4-H, Make a Wish Foundation, Miss Prescott Frontier Days Scholarship, Prescott Development Center, Prescott Fine Arts, Prescott Schools, Sharlot Hall Museum, Toys for Tots, and the United Way, among others.